mmilano/SidePanelCollapse/README.md

 I crafted this library in order to fill a need that I had on my own project.

-SidePanelCollapse was created and designed for a static site, a set of static html files.
+SidePanelCollapse was created and designed for a static site, a set of static HTML files.
 Therefore, many of the methods and behaviors are written with that assumption, and not, for example, a more dynamic site like an application where the links may have complex behaviors connected to them.
 Nonetheless, it should be possible to adapt to more complex contexts.
 Let me know if you find success or encounter issues.

-##### Demo FPO content
+##### Pioneers
+There are other examples in the wild demonstrating a Bootstrap horizontal collapse that I may have read when originally trying to work out how to make sideways happen.
+To the original authors of those: thank you for your inspiration and help.

+#### Other Attributions

 The FPO text on the examples pages was caffeinated-ly generated by [Coffee Ipsum][CoffeeIpsum].

 Iconography in the demo open graph image by Jacob Halton from the [Noun Project][TheNounProject].

-##### Pioneers
-There are other examples in the wild demonstrating a Bootstrap horizontal collapse that I may have read when originally trying to work out how to make sideways happen.
-To the original authors of those: thank you for your inspiration and help, direct or indirect.

-### Project Issues
+### Questions

-[Issues][project-issues]
+If you have any questions, ideas, or problems, feel free to create a new [issue][project-issues].